bitrix24/b24restdocs/api-reference/outdated/rpa/type/rpa-type-add.md

 ## Example

 This request will create a new process named "My Process".
-All users will be able to create items for this process.
+All users will be able to create entities of this process.
 Only the user with ID 1 will be able to change the settings of this process.

 ```json
 {